 I’m not sure what to call it, but, people sort of segregate themselves by race.
 Do they do that at your job?

-Sure, everyone is cordial to one another.
+Sure, everyone is cordial with one another.
 They are somewhat supportive and willing to help one another when needed.